 We can also host weddings and other ceremonies; please visit the Weddings page for more details

-School parties are welcome to visit Falkland Estate.
+School parties (and groups such as Scouts and Brownies) are welcome to visit Falkland Estate.
 We may be able to offer you some facilities such as use of the Workshop (with toilets and kitchen), maps and guided tours in return for a donation to the work of the charity.
 Guided walks and Ranger days can be organised (fee applicable).
 Please email the Woodland Ranger with your request.

-It is essential that ALL college, school and nursery groups inform us of when you wish to come and which part of the Estate you wish to use – this is for your own safety – Falkland Estate is a working farm and there may be times that certain areas are not available.
+It is essential that ALL college, school, nursery and other groups inform us of when you wish to come and which part of the Estate you wish to use – this is for your own safety – Falkland Estate is a working farm and there may be times that certain areas are not available.
 Please email at least 7 days in advance of your visit.

 Squirrel Trail – a tale of Two Squirrels